iogf/crocs/README.md

  x0 x2 x4 x9 x2 x5 x0 x5 x7 x3
 ~~~

 Crocs also implements a powerful parsing library.
-It uses a similar syntax to Naur Backus on Python classes.
+It uses a similar syntax to Backus-Naur on Python classes.
 The main idea consists of implementing token patterns and specifying a type for them.

 When patterns are matched they are assigned a type and rematched against other existing patterns.
 That allows one